shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 ```bash
 sudo apt-get install python3.9
 ```
-The exact command would differs from one linux system to another depending on what package management tools is being setup on the machine.
+The exact command differs from one linux system to another depending on what package management tools are being installed on the machine.

 For windows users this would include downloading python binaries for windows and installing it.
-Same goes for mac systems.
+This is also necessary for mac systems.

 ### Configuring rust